Raystown Lake

 Raystown Lake is a reservoir in Huntingdon County, Pennsylvania.
 It is the largest lake that is entirely within Pennsylvania.
 The original lake was built by the Simpson family of Huntingdon as a hydroelectric project.
 The current 8300 acre Raystown Lake was completed in 1973 by the Army Corps of Engineers.
 Raystown is around 200 ft deep in the deepest area near the dam.
 The lake was created primarily to control floods, provide electricity, and support recreational activities.
 Allegheny Electric Cooperative operates the Raystown Hydroelectric Project and William F. Matson Generating Station at the Raystown Dam, a 21 MW, two-unit hydroelectric project.

-Boating, swimming, mountain biking, scuba diving, and fishing are all popular activities.
-There are many campsites on the lake, as well as several boat launches, restaurants, and trails.
+Raystown Lake has many recreational activities.
+Some of the most popular activities are boating, swimming, mountain biking, scuba diving, fishing, and camping.
+Raystown Lake offers several boat launches as well as two larger marinas that have restaurants and often hold special events.
+There is also an abundance of campsites surrounding the lake.
+The lake also offers disc golf, a waterpark, fishing guides, and hiking trails.
 Firework displays are held at the Raystown Lake Resort on Memorial Day Weekend, July 3, and the Sunday night before Labor Day.
 The fireworks at the resort are watched from the lake but can also be seen from the Pennsylvania Route 994 bridge; the resort is just south of this bridge.

-There are many recreational opportunities around Raystown Lake.
-Much of the surrounding land is owned by the Army Corps of Engineers and is not available for residential development; because of this summer homes were built near the lake rather than on the waterfront, and most of the lake remains undeveloped.
+Much of the land surrounding the lake is owned by the Army Corps of Engineers and is not available for residential development; because of this summer homes were built near the lake rather than on the waterfront, and most of the lake remains undeveloped.
 This makes the experience of boating on the lake very different from many other lakes; the hills on the shores of the winding lake are blanketed right down to the water by the trees.
 Raystown has a fishery including largemouth bass, striped bass, smallmouth bass, muskellunge, walleye, pickerel, perch, calico bass, lake trout, rainbow trout, brook trout, brown trout, bluegill, catfish, carp, white bass, rock bass, salmon and shad.